eNews

 On Sunday, the focus shifted to integrating maths and data analysis into biomes education.
 Educators practised key mathematical concepts and used climate data from NRF-SAEON’s research sites to analyse rainfall patterns across different biomes.
 This hands-on session emphasised the importance of data and computer literacy in understanding environmental changes.

-Makgethwa Masemola lead the discussions on climate change, bringing in EFTEON data on carbon fluxes to showcase some of the current climate change research conducted by NRF-SAEON.
+Makgethwa Masemola, a social ecological technician at EFTEON, led the discussions on climate change, bringing in EFTEON data on carbon fluxes to showcase some of the current climate change research conducted by NRF-SAEON.

 Discussions around food webs in a savanna biome, and what might happen if lions were removed in our hypothetical ecosystem.